Warframe

-Setting
+Warframe is scheduled to be released on Nintendo Switch 2.

+Plot

-Set in the future, players control members of the Tenno, a race of ancient warriors who have awoken from a millennia-long cryosleep as they awake again on Earth without memories of their past.
-In the Origin System (in-game term for the Solar System), they find themselves at war with the Grineer, a matriarchal race of militarized and deteriorated human clones built upon metal, blood, and war; the Corpus, a mega-corporation with advanced robotics and laser technology built upon profit; the Infested, disfigured victims of the Technocyte virus; the Corrupted, brainwashed Grineer, Corpus, and Infested units defending ancient Orokin towers; and the Sentients, a race of self-replicating machines made by a long-dead transhuman race known as the Orokin.
-The Lotus, the Tenno's mysterious guide, helps the player through difficult situations, as well as gives hints which help them defeat enemies.
-To fight back, the Tenno use bio-mechanical suits, the eponymous Warframes, to channel their unique abilities.
+Warframe is set in a far future version of the Solar System, now known as the Origin System.
+At the start of the game players are given control of members of the Tenno, warriors who have awoken from a millennia-long cryosleep on Earth by the Lotus, who acts as a guide for the player.
+They join an interplanetary war between the Grineer, a violent war-driven matriarchal race of militarized human clones; the Corpus, a mega-corporation centered around a religion dedicated to profit; the Infested, disfigured victims of the Technocyte virus; the Sentients, a race of self-replicating machines made by a long-dead transhuman race known as the Orokin; and the Corrupted, brainwashed variants of the previous three factions' units defending ancient Orokin towers.

 All of the factions encountered in the game, including the Tenno, were created by or are splinter groups of the old Orokin Empire, which the Tenno learns was an ancient fallen civilization and former reigning power in the Origin System.
-Although most of them are long dead by the time of the Tenno's awakening, their lingering presence can be still be felt throughout the Origin System.
+Although virtually all of them are long dead by the time of the Tenno's awakening, their lingering presence can still be felt throughout the Origin System.
 Before their fall, the Orokin had realized the Origin System was becoming dangerously depleted of resources, and their solution to keep their empire alive was to colonize new star systems.
 The Orokin sent out colony ships through the Void, a trans-dimensional space that enabled fast travel between stellar systems.
-They had also sent out the Sentients beforehand, to arrive in these systems first, and terraform them, so the colonists would arrive to garden worlds, capable of supporting human life.
+They had also sent out the Sentients beforehand, to arrive in the Tau system first, and terraform it, so the colonists would arrive to garden worlds, capable of supporting human life.
 None of these residential ships returned, and those they had loaded with Sentients returned with the Sentients now deciding to wipe out the Orokin, leading to the Old War, the creation of the Tenno, and finally, the collapse of the Empire.